 The broad head should be a fixed 2-blade cut-on-impact type with a minimum of 1,2″ cutting edge.

 Best bow for bow hunting Cape buffalo

 The best bow for bow hunting Cape buffalo is the same as trying to decide which vehicle is best for hunting purposes (Toyota of course!).
-We can spend hours arguing back-and-forth which bow will be best for hunting Cape buffalo: Mathews, Bowtech, Diamond or whichever bow you own.
+We can spend hours arguing back-and-forth which bow will be best: Mathews, Bowtech, Diamond or whichever bow you own.

 Fact of the matter is each bow has unique qualities that can contribute to a successful Cape buffalo bow hunt.
 In the end it will be the operator that determines the outcome.
-If there is no operator error the hunt will be successful, provided the equipment used by the owner is functional and in good working order.
+If there is no operator error the hunt will be successful provided the equipment is functional and in good working order.

 Our advice in this regard is to make sure of the following: